KemonoExtended/Kemono-Extended/README.md

       Mobile downloads - Mobile only
    </summary>
    Because of restrictions downloads on mobile devices are not sequential.<br>
-   Downloads also dont work in the background.<br>
+   Downloads also don't work in the background.<br>
    This means that you need to stay on the same page until you get the download popup.
 </details>
 <details>